 Grazzini-Rucki and her supporters have a problem with the truth

-The owner of a blog which posted extensively about Grazzini-Rucki’s family court case shut down the blog last year after being notified they were facing potential civil litigation for “defamation, false imprisonment, infliction of emotional distress, negligence, tortious interference, and other serious wrongdoing that could lead to litigation seeking substantial damages…”
+The owner of a blog which posted extensively about Grazzini-Rucki’s family court case shut down the blog in 2016 after being notified they were facing potential civil litigation for “defamation, false imprisonment, infliction of emotional distress, negligence, tortious interference, and other serious wrongdoing that could lead to litigation seeking substantial damages…”

 In an interview last year, the owner of the blog admitted they published posts about Grazzini-Rucki’s case written by another person without independently verifying the accuracy of the posts.